mrmoxon/mrmoxon.github.io/index.markdown

         <ul>
             <li>ultimate promise of LLMs is agents, ultimate promise of agents is automatic science</li>
             <li>moving to agent(s) improves prompting from <em>"write me an essay"</em> to <em>"run my company"</em> or <em>"build me a dyson syphere"</em></li>
-            <li>digital platforms maximise hyperstimuli and addiction, by choice or by nature. reels/tiktok are 0.5-d <a href="https://twitter.com/oscarmoxon/status/1722378053924397277" class="no-underline" target="_blank" rel="noopener noreferrer">wireheading</a></li>
+            <li>digital platforms maximise hyperstimuli and addiction, by choice or by nature. reels/tiktok are 0.5-d <a href="https://twitter.com/oscarmoxon/status/1722378053924397277" class="custom-link">wireheading</a></li>
             <li>with LLMs we tread closer to the realm of natural abstraction - next stop: telepathy</li>
         </ul>
     </li>